Hendrick Motorsports in the NASCAR Cup Series: Car No. 9 history

-Elliott began the 2023 season with a 38th place finish at the 2022 Daytona 500, but rebounded with a second-place finish at Fontana a week later.
+Elliott began the 2023 season with a 38th place finish at the 2023 Daytona 500, but rebounded with a second-place finish at Fontana a week later.
 On March 3, Xfinity Series driver Josh Berry was announced to drive the No. 9 as a substitute after Elliott sustained a leg injury from snowboarding in Colorado.
 On March 15, the No. 9 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked 100 driver and owner points and 10 playoff points.
 In addition, Gustafson was suspended for four races and fined US$100,000.
 The penalty did not affect Elliott due to his injury while the substitute drivers of the No. 9 were ineligible for points.
+IMSA driver Jordan Taylor drove the car to a 24th place finish in his NASCAR debut at COTA.
+On March 29, the National Motorsports Appeals Panel amended the penalty, upholding the fine and Gustafson's suspension but restoring the owner and playoff points.
+Berry finished second at Richmond, his career best in the Cup Series.
+Elliott returned to the No. 9 at Martinsville, finishing in 10th.
+At Charlotte, Elliott was put in the wall by Denny Hamlin, who got loose underneath him.
+In retaliation, Elliott intentionally right rear hooked Hamlin, wrecking both cars in the process.
+The next day, NASCAR suspended Elliott for one race.
+Corey LaJoie was announced as the substitute driver of the No. 9 at Gateway.
+Because he was unable to win a race to make up for all the races he missed, Elliott missed the playoffs for the first time in his Cup career.
+Nevertheless, due to the points collected by the substitute drivers, the No. 9 was eligible for the owners' playoffs.
+As a result, Elliott finished 17th in the drivers' points standings, while the No. 9 finished 10th in the owners' points standings.